callstack/linaria/README.md

 1. CSS is extracted out to real CSS files
 1. Familiar CSS syntax
-1. Class names are kept the same as what you wrote (with babel plugin)
+1. Class names are stay recognizable to what you wrote (with babel plugin)
 1. SCSS like shorthand and nesting
 1. Zero runtime in production
 1. Server rendering for critical CSS